Msquare-Labs/tasks-blogs/_posts/2023-09-16-tasks-introduction.md

 4. Smart Lists
 5. Folders
 ​
----
-​
 ## Projects
 ​
 Create the projects you have and you can then add tasks to them.
-Projects are very unique in Tasks as each proejct can have a completely custom setup.
+Projects are very unique in Tasks as each project can have a completely custom setup.
 A standard project can have a simple workflow where tasks move from `Todo → Done`.
-Other projects can't be a more complex workflow like a `Home Renovation` project where the workflow could be as follows `Plan → Finalise → Buy → Setup → Inspect → Completed` .
+Other projects can be a more complex workflow like a `Home Renovation` project where the workflow could be as follows `Plan → Finalise → Buy → Setup → Inspect → Completed` .
 ​
 This brings us to the parts you can customise per project:
 ​